₹40,000 Salary Investment Plan India 2026 — Real Numbers, No Fluff

 Total₹40,000

 If you're paying ₹12,000 rent — which is not unusual in Bengaluru or Mumbai — the wants budget drops to around ₹5,400.
 The SIP stays.
-I'd reduce the wants bucket before I'd cut the SIP.
+Cut the wants bucket before cutting the SIP.

 Emergency fund first (₹4,000/month)

 If you're at ₹40K and you don't have 3 months of expenses saved, nothing else in this plan matters.
-One medical emergency, one job loss, one broken laptop — that's enough to put you on a credit card at 36% annual interest.
+One medical emergency, one job loss, one unexpected repair — that's enough to put you on a credit card at 36% annual interest.

 Three months of your ₹17K needs budget is ₹51,000.
-Call it ₹60,000 as the first target, which includes some buffer for things you forgot to put in the needs column.
+Call it ₹60,000 as the first target — that covers the things you forgot to put in the needs column too.

 Don't park this in your regular savings account.
 It'll get spent.
-Use a separate liquid mutual fund — the emergency fund guide covers exactly where to put it and why the difference between 3.5% in a savings account and 6.5% in a liquid fund matters less than the separation itself.
+Use a separate liquid mutual fund — the emergency fund guide covers exactly where and why the separation matters more than the return difference.

 Term insurance at 27 (₹600/month, don't wait)

-This is the one that actually has a deadline.
-Not an abstract deadline — a financial one.
+This one actually has a deadline.
+Not abstract — financial.

-Do the math: ₹800 extra per month for 35 years is ₹3.36 lakh more paid for identical coverage.
-That's the actual cost of delaying.
+The math: ₹800 extra per month for 35 years is ₹3.36 lakh more paid for identical coverage.
+That's the real cost of delaying.

 At ₹40K, if your parents are or will be financially dependent on you in the next decade, you need this.
-If they're not, buy it anyway — you'll have dependents eventually, and 27 is when the premium is still cheap.
+If they're not, buy it anyway — dependents arrive eventually, and 27 is when the premium is still cheap.

 HDFC Click2Protect Supreme, ICICI iProtect Smart Plus, Tata AIA Sampoorna Raksha Supreme — all have settlement ratios above 98%.
-Don't spend six weeks researching.
+Don't spend six weeks comparing.
 They're all fine.
-Buy online (20% cheaper than offline agents) and move on.
+Buy online (20% cheaper than agents) and move on.

 Compare term insurance plans and buy online at PolicyBazaar — ₹1 crore cover from around ₹580/month for a healthy 27-year-old non-smoker.
 The application takes 20 minutes and can be done from your phone.
 For a deeper comparison of what to look for, see the best term insurance plans guide.